lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 ## Public properties and internal state

 Public properties are part of the component's public API.
 In general, public properties—especially public reactive properties—should be treated as _input_.

-The component shouldn't set its own public properties, except in response to user input.
-For example, a menu component might have a public `selected` property that's set when the user selects an item.
+The component shouldn't change its own public properties, except in response to user input.
+For example, a menu component might have a public `selected` property that can be initialized to a given value by the owner of the element, but that is updated by the component itself when the user selects an item.
+In these instances, the component should dispatch an event to indicate to the component's owner that the `selected` property changed.
+See [Dispatching events](/guide/components/events/#dispatching-events) for more details.

 Lit also supports _internal reactive state_.
 Internal reactive state refers to reactive properties that _aren't_ part of the component's API.
 These properties don't have a corresponding attribute, and are typically marked protected or private in TypeScript.